-In addition to known problem use locations, the City of Stockton has two geographic areas with a high concentration of ABC licensees, many located within revitalization areas.
-The two geographic areas of revitalization are the Downtown Entertainment District and the University Neighborhood Renaissance Program.
+In addition to known problem use locations, the City of Stockton has three geographic areas with a high concentration of ABC licensees, many located within revitalization areas.
+The three geographic areas of revitalization are the Downtown Entertainment District, Historic Downtown Stockton District and the University Neighborhood Renaissance Program.
 The Downtown Entertainment District is serviced by the Downtown Stockton Alliance, a public/private partnership uniting property owners and downtown businesses, whose mission is to develop, promote, and maintain historic Downtown Stockton as a regional business, cultural, and entertainment destination.
+The Historic District is unserved by any improvement group.
 The University Neighborhood Renaissance Program geographically includes the Miracle Mile Improvement District, which was formed in 2007 as a non-profit organization to improve the safety, security, appearance, and economic growth of the area.
 The Department plans aggressive enforcement strategies to reduce the amount of alcohol sales to minors and overall alcohol-related calls for police services for all of the revitalization areas.
 Each of these areas contain a large concentration of On-Sale establishments.
 The SPD will work with the vested groups of these districts to educate ABC licensees and work with the licensee locations utilizing Cops in Shops and Trap Door operations.

-The City also has a high concentration of ABC licensees along Pacific Avenue between Harding Way and Hammer Lane.
-The Stockton Police Department has identified three (3) separate On-Sale locations that are "problem use" locations, within a three-block area of each other.
+Additionally, the Department plans to continue aggressive enforcement of individuals abusing alcohol and licensed locations enabling individuals to loiter and drink in public causing blight in downtown areas.
+The City also has a high concentration of ABC licensees along Pacific Avenue between Harding Way and March Lane.
+The Stockton Police Department has identified three (3) separate On-Sale locations that are "problem use" locations. within a three-block area of each other.
 These locations cause a constant drain on police resources and negatively affect the quality of life for our citizens.
 ABC Grant funding will enable the Stockton Police Department, along with the ABC and other resources from the City of Stockton, to aggressively enforce ABC-related laws at these locations to reduce their negative impact on our community.